laskaramaan/new-namaste-react/Chapter-3/Notes.md

 ### Q.Suppose an interviewer ask you, how can you build a performant scalable webapp

-A. You have to tell the interviewer that there are co many things that react optimizes and there are so many things which bundles gives us.
+A. You have to tell the interviewer that there are so many things that react optimizes and there are so many things which bundler gives us.
 So an app is a combination of all these things which makes it optimised

 ### Q.Differnece between npm and npx.